flintproject/Flint/README.md

 * It can numerically solve ordinary or stochastic differential equations derived from models.
 * It runs on Windows, macOS, Linux, etc.
-* It provides graphical user interface on top of command-line interface.
+* It provides fully-featured graphical user interface with simplified command-line interface.

 Download
 --------